 Once the trial commences, the court will analyze various aspects of you and your spouse’s lives, and will ultimately determine the outcome of your divorce, including alimony settlements, child custody agreements, child support agreements, property distribution, and more.
 At this point, the court will issue a Judgement of Divorce, which includes all of the aforementioned terms of your divorce, among others.

 As you can see, the divorce process is often quite complicated, which is why you simply cannot hire just any attorney to represent you at such a critical point in your life.
 Our firm has handled countless divorce cases over the years, and we are ready to do everything in our power to effectively handle yours as well.
+Give a Nassau County divorce lawyer from our firm a call today.

-Contact a Nassau County Divorce Lawyer
+Contact a Nassau County Divorce Attorney